Spaces of Freedom

 Coproduced with steirischer herbst ʼ24

-In cooperation with Artistic Research Center at mdw – University of Music and Performing Arts Vienna, Institute for Art and Musicology at the University of Graz, Café Wolf, CTM Festival, esc medien kunst labor, ICAS – International Cities of Advanced Sound, IEM – Institute for Electronic Music and Acoustics, Institute 1 Composition, Theory of Music, History of Music and Conducting at KUG – University of Music and Performing Arts Graz, Klangforum Wien, Music Biennale Zagreb, PPCM – Performance Practice in Contemporary Music Instrumental and Vocal, Acoustics Research Institute at ÖAW – Austrian Academy of Sciences, KUG Doctoral School for Artistic Research, Ö1 Sound Art: Kunst zum Hören, ÖGZM – Austrian Society of Contemporary Music, FWF – Austrian Science Fund, SHAPE+ Sound, Heterogeneous Art and Performance in Europe, Sounding Future, VDT – Verband Deutscher Tonmeister*innen, KUG Vocal Ensemble.
+In cooperation with Artistic Research Center at mdw – University of Music and Performing Arts Vienna, Institute for Art and Musicology at the University of Graz, Café Wolf, CTM Festival, esc medien kunst labor, ICAS – International Cities of Advanced Sound, IEM – Institute for Electronic Music and Acoustics, Institute 1 Composition, Theory of Music, History of Music and Conducting at KUG – University of Music and Performing Arts Graz, Klangforum Wien, Music Biennale Zagreb, PPCM – Performance Practice in Contemporary Music Instrumental and Vocal, Acoustics Research Institute at ÖAW – Austrian Academy of Sciences, KUG Doctoral School for Artistic Research, Ö1 Sound Art: Kunst zum Hören, ÖGZM – Austrian Society of Contemporary Music, FWF – Austrian Science Fund, SHAPE+ Sound, Heterogeneous Art and Performance in Europe, Pro Helvetia, Sounding Future, VDT – Verband Deutscher Tonmeister*innen, KUG Vocal Ensemble.

 Supported by AVL Cultural Foundation, Federal Ministry of Arts, Culture, Civil Service and Sport, European Union “Creative Europe” Program, Province of Styria, City of Graz, SKE Fonds, VGR—Verwertungsgesellschaft Rundfunk.